adityagandhamal/tensorflow-datasets/README.md

   - How to get info about a particular dataset
   - And how to load the dataset

-  For indepth information, please visit [TensorFlow Datasets](https://www.tensorflow.org/datasets/overview)
+  For indepth information and guidelines, please visit [TensorFlow Datasets](https://www.tensorflow.org/datasets/overview)